 You’ll enjoy the anti-condensation mat to keep moisture out of your mattress and bedding.

 Weight: 130 lbs

-The Sparrow Roofnest model is very similar to her Eagle cousin, just at a smaller scale.
-It includes many of the conveniences of the Eagle, like the 3” mattress, detachable shoe pockets, and anti-condensation mat.
+The Sparrow Eye Roofnest model is very similar to her XL cousin, just at a smaller scale.
+This best rooftop tent includes many of the conveniences of the XL, like the 3” mattress, detachable shoe pockets, and anti-condensation mat.

-The only real difference between this rooftop tent and The Eagle the size and weight, so if you don’t need the extra sleeping space or elbow room, this model is the perfect option.
+The only real difference between this best rooftop tent and the XL are the size and weight, so if you don’t need the extra sleeping space or elbow room, this model is the perfect option.